School textbooks in Nepal are “Revised and Updated” regularly…so say the inside of their front covers!

 The good news is, the government is taking some action against one of the many practices by schools to fleece parents.
 According to this May 6 article the government is baring private schools from selling uniforms, stationery, and school bags.
 It’ll be interesting to see if and how long they enforce that since that, in the end, will determine the success of the initiative.

-What we need is a dramatic overhaul of the system, starting with the scrapping of the grade 8 local level examination and the grade 10 national level examination, which cover materials studied in grades 9 and 10.
+What we need is a dramatic overhaul of the system, starting with the scrapping of the grade 8 local level examination and the grade 10 national level examination covering materials studied in grades 9 and 10.

 The Science curriculum, as it stands now, is quite open.
 I haven’t looked at the other curricula but I suspect they are as open as well.
 And if teachers are NOT forced to teach to the examinations, I’m pretty sure they’ll stop teaching from those useless textbooks.
 Yes, pretty much all the textbooks I have seen — science and others — are of horrendous quality.